Intapp survey: new business is top priority for law firms

 To view the 2018 Law Firm Growth Enablement Survey Infographic, click here.

 Intapp provides software and services that enable professional services and capital markets firms to thrive in an increasingly competitive marketplace, enhancing their ability to win more business, operate efficiently, manage risk and drive project and client success.
 Over 1,100 customers globally, including 96 of the Global 100 law firms, five of the top eight global accounting firms, and more than 400 capital markets and advisory firms, rely on us.
-We offer a professional services platform – purpose-built for this industry – spanning the entire client life cycle, with solutions for client development, business acceptance and client delivery.
+We offer solutions purpose-built for this industry, spanning the entire client life cycle, with solutions for client development, business acceptance and client delivery.
 Intapp is backed by Temasek and Great Hill Partners.
 For more information, visit intapp.com

 Laura Ruark, 540.599.7886

 How Big Law firms like Baker McKenzie and Polsinelli are teaming up with legal tech companies to battle increasing competition in the market

 Data Points for Increased Profitability

 Law Firms’ Data Analytics Tools Are Growing, But Buy-In Isn’t Automatic

 October 28, 2020